Billzxl/LLM-material/README.md

 This repository aims to record valuable, useful, and interesting LLM-related materials.

 There are already tons of materials on LLM.
-To keep from getting lost in them, we built this repository. **Rather than including all available materials, we will focus on curating a collection of the most valuable, useful, and interesting materials.** We read and evaluate all materials in person, and since this takes a long time, we also include the materials that look good for future reading.
+To keep from getting lost in them, we built this repository. **Rather than including all available materials, we will focus on curating a collection of the most valuable, useful, and interesting materials.** We read every material in person to make sure they are worthy of being here, and since this takes a long time, we also include the materials that look good for future reading.
 If some materials you think are good aren't included, PULL A REQUEST!
 If you find this useful or want to follow our progress, we look forward to your ⭐!

 ✅ indicates that we have read a material and believe it is worth preserving